 The Max Schewitz Foundation is a nonprofit (ID 20-4855141), grant-making charitable foundation started by Max’s family and friends after Max died from a sudden cardiac arrhythmia at the age of 20 in 2005.
 The Foundation has dual missions:

-- Provided over 60,000 EKG tests to area young adults: Through Screens for Teens High School Cardiac Screening and our Heart Smart Cardiac Screening, we have provided over 60,000 EKG screenings to local young adults at north suburban high schools, colleges, and sports clubs.
+Provided almost 90,000 EKG tests to area young adults: Through Screens for Teens High School Cardiac Screening and our Heart Smart Cardiac Screening, we have provided 87,706 EKG screenings and 2,375 limited echocardiograms to local young adults at north suburban high schools, colleges, and sports clubs.
 Screening includes a cardiac health history and EKG for all as well as an echocardiogram and blood pressure check for those selected by the program cardiologists.

-- Students were identified at each school that had important, previously undiagnosed and often life-threatening cardiac disease.
-1070 students with an abnormality that required further evaluation.
-Of these, 1,000 students were cleared by free on-site echocardiograms during testing.
-1,300 students were referred to specialists for further medical evaluations.
+Students were identified at each school that had important, previously undiagnosed and often life-threatening cardiac disease.
+870 students with an abnormality that required further evaluation.
 We do not follow students after referral for follow-up care, but many contact us.
 Notable among outcomes are three students who required open heart surgery, two confirmed HCM, one previously undiagnosed dextrocardia, and numerous students with Long QT.
 Typically, we identify 1 WPW in every 350-500 students tested.

-- Raised awareness of Sudden Cardiac Death: Featured on the Today Show (June 2014) as the winner of the Cetaphil Gentle Yet Strong Woman contest; selected as the 2014 Chicago Volunteer Citizen of the Year sponsored by Tribune Media Group and Direct Energy; presented as a Breakthrough Woman on CNN/Headline News (11/2011, 3/2012); Traditional Home Magazine, (11/2010) honored Mary Beth Schewitz as one of their six Classic Women Honorees for her community service.
+Raised awareness of Sudden Cardiac Death: Interviewed on WGN Radio Chicago Steve Cochran Show (October 2018), Featured on the Today Show (June 2014) as the winner of the Cetaphil Gentle Yet Strong Woman contest; selected as the 2014 Chicago Volunteer Citizen of the Year sponsored by Tribune Media Group and Direct Energy; presented as a Breakthrough Woman on CNN/Headline News (11/2011, 3/2012); Traditional Home Magazine, (11/2010) honored Mary Beth Schewitz as one of their six Classic Women Honorees for her community service.
 Real Simple Magazine (4/2010) featured our Foundation’s work and People Magazine and Major League Baseball selected the Max Schewitz Foundation as a finalist to represent the Chicago Cubs in their 2010 All Stars Among Us Contest.
 We were interviewed on WLS-Channel 7 and Watch312.com (fall, 2011).
 All of these activities have brought awareness of sudden cardiac death to a large audience.
 We also handout literature at the Bears Ultimate Tailgate Parties.